christofilojohn/Advanced-Health-Hackathon/README.md

-# 🌸 MindBloom — AI-Powered Mental Health Journal
+# 🌸 Clarity — AI-Powered Mental Health Journal

 **Privacy-first mental health journaling app powered by on-device AI and Federated Learning via Flower.**

 ## 🎯 What It Does

-MindBloom helps users journal their thoughts and track emotions while keeping all data on-device.
+Clarity helps users journal their thoughts and track emotions while keeping all data on-device.
 An emotion classifier is trained locally using user-provided labels and improved globally through Federated Learning — no raw data ever leaves the device.

 ## 🧠 The FL Pipeline